 The Pinto Fund which is managed through sportMoray (local sports council) continues to be highly successful and has yet again had a very busy year supporting young people from Moray to get into sport or be more physically active.
-Since the Fund was created back in 2008 by local GP, Sarah McGregor, it has supported 65 individuals, 1 family and 2 groups to the tune of nearly £9,000.
+Since the Fund was created back in 2008 by local GP, Sarah McGregor, it has supported over 65 individuals, 1 family and 2 groups to the tune of nearly £9,000.

 The Pinto Tribute Fund was set up by Sarah following the death of her running partner, Alistair Sim (Pinto) in 2008 at the age of 56 who was a motivated and enthusiastic member of the Moray Road Runners Club.